 Set advance width»

 Set advance width (abbreviated to Set width, in the navigation) lets you set a fixed width for selected glyphs.
-A glyph may be aligned to the left or right margins or it may be centered in the advance width; you can choose this by clicking on the “Center Character” link.
+A glyph may be aligned to the left or right margins or it may be centered in the advance width; you can choose this by clicking on the “Adjust both” link.
 Using this action is the fastest way to make a monospaced font.
 Select all glyphs, open the Actions dialog, set the desired width and click on the OK button.

 Set Sidebearings lets you set/modify the left and right sidebearings of all glyphs that are selected in the Font window.
 The action offers five options for how each sidebearing can be set/modified: